CMU-Heinz-95702/Project3/README.md

 ## Task 1 A Client Server Blockchain Simulator

 The client side execution of Task 1 will appear exactly the same as in Task 0.
 The primary difference will be that, behind the scenes, there will be a client server interaction using JSON over TCP sockets.
 The blockchain will exist on the server.
 It will be constructed there and the client will make requests for operations over a TCP socket.
 The client will be focused on driving the menu driven interaction and communicating with the server on the backend.
 If the client exits, the server will still handle new requests with the existing blockchain intact.
+This task requires you to build a client-server blockchain application using TCP sockets and JSON for communication.
+The blockchain will reside on the server, and the client will interact with it through JSON-formatted requests and responses.

 Here is a TCP server from the Coulouris text.
 It listens on port 777.
 Run this before running the client.